AGENDA FOR TRANSFORMATION

 1. Directly elected prime minister/president (same for chief minister/governor)

-- The principle here being that the chief executive of the state must at the first instance feel responsible directly to the citizens and not to the elected representatives (i.e. not to MPs, MLA or their party leaders).
+- The principle here is that the chief executive of the state must at the first instance feel responsible directly to the citizens and not to the elected representatives (i.e. not to MPs, MLA or their party leaders).